justinthelaw/uds-rke2/docs/LOCAL-PATH.md

 # mount the device to an existing filepath
 sudo mount ubuntu/vg/extra /opt/uds

+## OR ##

+# create a directory at an existing root filesystem
+sudo mkdir -p /opt/uds

-# change permissions to the nonroot or nobody user for local storage volume creation
+# change permissions to the nonroot user for local storage volume access (RWX)
 sudo chown -Rv 65534:65534 /opt/uds
 ```